Trying to Conceive? Warning— It May Be Hard to Get Pregnant in 2025

 When the egg is released, it moves through the fallopian tube into the isthmus (thanks to the help of the tube’s cilia).
 Here it waits patiently for that one lucky sperm.
 It’s important for the egg to travel in the right direction, or else it will find itself in the wrong place at the wrong time.

-There is no way to really know if the cilia are moving in the right direction, but you will be able to tell whether you’ve ovulated by tracking your cycles with the help of the Inito Fertility Monitor.
+There is no way to really know if the cilia are moving in the right direction.
+Still, you can tell whether you’ve ovulated by tracking your cycles with the help of the Inito Fertility Monitor.

 If you don’t ovulate, that means anovulatory cycles are to blame, which is the #1 cause of infertility.

-The same idea as when Harry met Sally but with a bit of a twist, the sperm and egg have a meeting time and place where the magic happens.
+It is the same idea as when Harry met Sally but with a bit of a twist.
+The sperm and egg have a meeting time and place where the magic happens.

 And pregnancy is a perfect example of how timing is everything.